mamadeusia/CallbackService/README.md

 # SIMPLE CALLBACK SERVICE

-this service is responsible for call the webhook of other services periodically.
+This service is tasked with periodically calling the webhook of other services.

-if other service be down, we will try to call them in different time frames.
+In the event that these services are unavailable, we will attempt to call them at various intervals.

 ![operation](./operaion.png)